Cheredn/CNN-/README.md

-# Berry Classifier — Распознавание Ягод с Помощью CNN
+# Berry Classifier — Recognizing Berries with CNN

-Это проект по созданию модели на основе сверточной нейронной сети (CNN) с использованием предобученной MobileNetV2. Модель предназначена для распознавания различных видов ягод по изображениям. Поддерживается многоклассовая классификация, и проект легко адаптируется под любые категории.
+This is a project to create a model based on a convolutional neural network (CNN) using pre-trained MobileNetV2.
+The model is designed to recognize different types of berries from images.
+Multi-class classification is supported, and the project is easily adapted to any category.

-# Используемые технологии:
+# Technologies used:

 Python 3
 TensorFlow / Keras
-MobileNetV2 (предобученная модель)
+MobileNetV2
 OpenCV, PIL, Matplotlib

-# Структура проекта:
+# Project structure:

-Папка dataset содержит изображения ягод, разложенные по подпапкам с названиями классов.
+The dataset folder contains images of berries, arranged in subfolders with class names.
-Файл classic.py — обучение модели.
+The classic.py file — training the model.
-Файл classifier_use.py — использование модели для распознавания.
+The classifier_use.py file — using the model for recognition.
-Файл image_classifierV2.h5 — сохранённая обученная модель.
+The image_classifierV2.h5 file — the saved trained model.
-Файл README.md — описание проекта.
+The README.md file — project description.

-# Как использовать:
+# How to use:

-** Обучение модели **
+** Model training **

-Убедитесь, что в папке dataset есть папки с изображениями для каждого класса.
+Make sure the dataset folder contains folders with images for each class.
-Запустите classic.py — после обучения модель сохранится как image_classifierV2.h5.
+Run classic.py - after training, the model will be saved as image_classifierV2.h5.

-** Предсказание **
+** Prediction **

-Убедитесь, что файл image_classifierV2.h5 существует.
+Make sure the image_classifierV2.h5 file exists.
-Откройте classifier_use.py.
+Open classifier_use.py.
-Внутри него вызывается функция predict_image с указанием пути к изображению, например: predict_image('arbyz.jpg')
+Inside it, the predict_image function is called with the path to the image, for example: predict_image('arbyz.jpg')
-После запуска модель выведет предсказанный класс и отобразит изображение с подписью.
+Once run, the model will output the predicted class and display the image with the caption.

-** Пример вывода: **
+** Example output: **

-Модель определила: watermelon
+Model identified: watermelon

-# Заметки:
+# Notes:

-- Все изображения автоматически масштабируются до размера 128x128
+- All images are automatically scaled to 128x128

-- Модель поддерживает как бинарную, так и многоклассовую классификацию
+- The model supports both binary and multi-class classification

-- Использование MobileNetV2 позволяет добиться хороших результатов даже на небольшом наборе данных
+- Using MobileNetV2 allows achieving good results even on a small dataset

-# Пример структуры папки dataset:
+# Example of dataset folder structure:

 dataset
 -  raspberry